Defenders-Guide/TheDefendersGuide/WindowsServices/The_Defenders_Guide_to_Windows_Services.md

 ![AccessRightsSCM](img/accessrightsscm.png)

-Lastly within this section we want to briefly mention a special "kind" of service - protected services.
+Lastly, within this section we want to briefly mention a special "kind" of service - protected services.
 These are very common with EDR vendors.
 Alex Ionescu has a great blog post series called [The Evolution of Protected Processes](https://www.crowdstrike.com/blog/evolution-protected-processes-part-1-pass-hash-mitigations-windows-81/).
 Not to get into specifics, but if a service has a value in it called "LaunchedProtected" and the value is set to 0x02, 0x08, then the service binary (either .exe or .dll) is running as a protected process.
 Jonathan Johnson wrote a PowerShell script that can be found in his [gist](https://gist.github.com/jsecurity101/6b9e87f5a428f31d41ffc8c1ee05a999) that will enumerate all protected processes and services.

 ![GetProtected](img/getprotectedservice.png)